How to Start Day Trading?

 Day trading taxes

-Day traders pay higher tax because they are taxed at the normal income rate.
+Day traders pay higher taxes because they are taxed at the normal income rate.
 All trading positions held for less than a year are taxed at the normal income rate, and Long-term investments held for more than a year are taxed at a Long-Term Tax Rate.
 See Table below:

 US Gross Annual IncomeLong-Term Tax Rate (more than a year)Regular Tax Rate (less than a year)